sportsdunia logo

 List of Top 10 Cricket Stadium in England

 England’s cricket stadiums are renowned for their unique charm, passionate crowds, and hosting of world-class cricketing action.
-The following are the 10 venues that are widely recognised as the most popular stadiums in the cricketing world.
+The following are the 10 venues that are widely recognized as the most popular stadiums in the cricketing world, while some of them also come under the smallest cricket stadiums in the world.

 RankStadium NameCityCapacityStraight BoundarySquare BoundaryTests / ODIs / T20Is Played